libriscv/libriscv/README.md

 The [binaries folder](/binaries/) has a lot of example programs.

-Building and running your own ELF files that can run in freestanding RV32G is quite challenging, so consult the `barebones` example!
-It's a bit like booting on bare metal, except you can choose your own system functions.
-The fun part is of course the extremely small binaries and total control over the environment.

-The `newlib` example projects have much more C and C++ support, but still misses things like environment variables and such.
+The [newlib](/binaries/newlib) and [newlib64](/binaries/newlib64) example projects have much more C and C++ support, but still misses things like environment variables and such.
 This is a deliberate design as newlib is intended for embedded development.
 It supports C++ RTTI and exceptions, and is the best middle-ground for running a fuller C++ environment that still produces small binaries.

-The `linux` example projects use the Linux-configured cross compiler and will expect you to implement quite a few system calls just to get into `int main()`.
-In addition, you will have to setup argv, env and the aux-vector.
-There are helper methods to do all of this, and you should have a look at the emulator on how to set it up.
+You can run these programs with rvnewlib.

+The [linux](/binaries/linux) and [linux64](/binaries/linux64) example projects require a Linux-configured cross compiler.
+You can run these programs with rvlinux.

+The [Go](/binaries/go) examples only require Go installed.
+Go produces complex RV64G ELF executables.

+There are also examples for [Nim](/binaries/nim), [Zig](/binaries/zig) and [Rust](/binaries/rust).

 ## Building for Windows